Animal Cafes

 The Experience

 Most hedgehog cafes in Japan operate on a 30-minute session basis.
 You'll sanitize your hands, receive a brief instruction from staff, and then choose a hedgehog from a display of small enclosures.
 Each hedgehog has a name card showing its personality — some are labeled as "friendly" or "sleepy" to help you choose.
+The staff know every hedgehog by name and can tell you which ones had a good morning, which ones are grumpy today, and which one will absolutely fall asleep in your hands if you hold still long enough.

 How to Hold Them